Missouri awards contract for its share of Bella Vista bypass

 Long term is where the real change will occur, Lant said, noting it will make McDonald County that much more accessible to one of the fastest growing metropolitan regions in the country.
 Benton and Washington counties are projected to have a population between 800,000 and 900,000 by 2040.

 "You have to understand that McDonald County has a small population but large land mass," Lant said.
-The county has a population of fewer than 25,000 people and 540 square miles.
+The county has a population of fewer than 25,000 people and an area of 540 square miles.

 "We have got a lot of things to draw housing and to draw industry," he said.
 "I think when a lot of these people from out of state start looking at somewhere to live to service Walmart, they're going to look at McDonald County."

 Meanwhile, work is underway on Walmart's new headquarters campus in Bentonville.
-The plan is for more than 20 new buildings on 350 acres of land on the east side of J Street between Central Avenue and 14th Street (Highway 102).
-The project also will include 15 acres of lakes, coffee bars, a fitness and child care center, and other amenities.
+The plan is for more than 20 new buildings on 350 acres on the east side of J Street between Central Avenue and 14th Street (Highway 102).
+The project also will include 15 acres of lakes, coffee bars, and a fitness and child care center.

 Walmart said many of the buildings will be designed and constructed in the next two years, with a goal of opening the campus in phases between 2020 and 2024.